arice/arice.github.io/MunkiReport_server_setup.md

+# MunkiReport on a Digital Ocean Docker droplet

 Here's a quick summary of how I set up a MunkiReport server on Digital Ocean using Docker.
 My setup uses MySQL for the database and Caddy which handles maintaining a valid Let's Encrypt certificate for https.

 (I'm out of my depth here so if you see strange choices, obvious mistakes, etc., it's probably because I just didn't know any better.)